MicrosoftDocs/SupportArticles-docs/support/windows-client/application-management/managing-teams-chat-icon-windows-11.md

 ## Removing the Chat Icon using Intune

-Use the new CSP setting, “Experience/ConfigureChatIcon” which removes the Chat Icon.
-Note it requires Enterprise or Education edition.
-See, [Policy CSP – Experience – Windows Client Management | Microsoft Docs](/windows/client-management/mdm/policy-csp-experience) for more information.
+Use the new CSP setting, "Experience/ConfigureChatIcon", which removes the Chat Icon.
+This requires the Enterprise or Education edition.
+For more information, see [Policy CSP – Experience – Windows Client Management | Microsoft Docs](/windows/client-management/mdm/policy-csp-experience).

 Create a new Configuration Profile for Windows 10 and later, type Custom and use the following setting:

-`OMA-URI = “. /Device/Vendor/MSFT/Policy/Config/Experience/ConfigureChatIcon”`
+`OMA-URI = ". /Device/Vendor/MSFT/Policy/Config/Experience/ConfigureChatIcon"`

 The values for this policy are 0, 1, 2, and 3.
 This policy defaults to 0 if not enabled.